 The Old Town has tiny townhouses, ornate historic churches, and medieval squares.
 The charming vibe of this town is quite praise-worthy.

 To visit Berching, hop on a bus or take a train to reach within an hour.
-If you feel like roaming the city, hire a car so that you can travel independently.
+If you like roaming the city, hire a car to travel independently.